znly/rules_go/go/modes.rst

 Build modes
 -----------

 The following is a description of the build modes.
-Not all build modes are truly independant, but most combinations are valid.
+Not all build modes are truly independent, but most combinations are valid.

 static